The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Ptarmigans in Jötuhellir cave

 You will see Jötuhellir cave across the river when you visit the east bank.
 It is located a little further up the river than Hansensgat and Geitafoss.
-A rock looking like a manger is said to be inside this cave.

 Once during my visit in September, I noticed some white spots in the cave.
-When I zoomed in I saw that the white spots were ptarmigans half-clad in summer clothing and half-clad in winter clothing.
+When I zoomed in, I saw that the white spots were ptarmigans half-clad in summer clothing and half-clad in winter clothing.

 Icelandic ptarmigan by Goðafoss